Philippine Ports Authority: History

 Prior to the creation of PPA, port administration in the Philippines was merged with the traditional function of revenue collection of the Bureau of Customs (BOC).
 Port and harbor maintenance was the responsibility of the Bureau of Public Works (BPW).
-In the early 1970s, there were already 591 natiot planning, development, operations and regulation at the national level.
-Around this time, the Bureau of Customs had proposed to the Reorganization Committee and to Congress the creation of a separate government agency to integrate the functions of port operations, cargo handling and port development and maintenance to enable the Bureau to concentrate on tax and customs duties collection.
+In the early 1970s, there were already 591 national planning, development, operations, and regulation at the national level.
+Around this time, the Bureau of Customs had proposed to the Reorganization Committee and to Congress the creation of a separate government agency to integrate the functions of port operations, cargo handling, and port development and maintenance to enable the Bureau to concentrate on tax and customs duties collection.
 Moreover, manage the country's ports.
-Hence, the Philippine Ports Authority was created under Presidential Decree No. 505 which was subsequently amended by P.D.
+Hence, the Philippine Ports Authority was created under Presidential Decree No. 505, which was subsequently amended by P.D.
 No. 857 in December 1975.
-The latter decree broadened the scope and functions of the PPA to facilitate the implementation of an integrated program for the planning, development, financing, operation and maintenance of ports or port districts for the entire country.
-In 1978, the charter was further amended by Executive Order No. 513 the salient features of which were the granting of police authority to the PPA, the creation of a National Ports Advisory Council (NPAC) to strengthen cooperation between the government and the private sector, and the empowering of the Authority to exact reasonable administrative fines for specific violations of its rules and regulations.
-By virtue of its charter, the PPA was attached to what was then the Department of Public Works and Highways's responsibility.
+The latter decree broadened the scope and functions of the PPA to facilitate the implementation of an integrated program for the planning, development, financing, operation, and maintenance of ports or port districts for the entire country.
+In 1978, the charter was further amended by Executive Order No. 513, the salient features of which were the granting of police authority to the PPA, the creation of a National Ports Advisory Council (NPAC) to strengthen cooperation between the government and the private sector, and the empowering of the Authority to exact reasonable administrative fines for specific violations of its rules and regulations.
+By virtue of its charter, the PPA was attached to what was then the Department of Public Works and Highways' responsibility.
 The executive order also granted PPA financial autonomy.